How to Make a Ginger Juice Recipe That’s Packed With Health Benefits

 Juicing has taken off as a health trend, and everything from apples to cucumbers and even carrots can be juiced!
-One of my favorite juices comes from fresh ginger root, a powerhouse healthy ingredient.
+One of my favorite juices comes from fresh ginger root, a powerhouse healthy ingredient (speaking of favorites, you might appreciate this Magic Bullet mini juicer).
 Read on for our favorite ginger juice recipe, and a guide to the potential benefits of ginger juice.

 What Is Ginger Juice?

 Ginger juice is made from the liquid content of fresh ginger root.
 It’s made by juicing grated fresh ginger.
 You can drink it (more on that below), or use it in recipes that call for fresh ginger.

 Ginger has anti-inflammatory and antibacterial qualities, which may offer a variety of health benefits:

 - Ward off colds and sickness, and ease symptoms like congestion

 - Freshen breath

 How Do You Clean Ginger for Juicing?

 Be sure to completely peel away the skin.
 Some cooks swear by using a spoon to easily scoop away the peel from the irregular nooks and crannies of a ginger root.